Taxes

 This workshop is for International Students who have been in the U.S. for 5 years or less.

 The Tax Workshops will be held as online webinars (on Zoom).
-The Zoom links are available on the VPF webpage here or by clicking on the specific Tax Workshop link above.
+The Zoom links will be announced soon and available on the VPF webpage here or by clicking on the specific Tax Workshop link above.

 Recordings of the sessions will be posted on the VPF webpage within a few days after the workshops.

-Recordings and slidedecks from the MIT Tax Workshops for 2022 tax filings are available here.
+Recordings and slidedecks from the MIT Tax Workshops for 2023 tax filing season (for calendar year 2023) are available here.

 Frequently Asked Questions (FAQs)